rexresearch

 operative for injecting into the same streams of reactive

-propellants in direction tangentially of the chamber, whereby the
+propellants in direction tangentially of the chamber, whereby

-simultaneously undergoing intimate mixture, prior to advancing
+outward simultaneously undergoing intimate mixture, prior to

-towards and into the outlet nozzle means.
+advancing towards and into the outlet nozzle means.

 Because the rotation of the fuel streams resulting from the